Introduction

 - Recognition for achievements and significant contributions to the industry.

-Historically, USCIS approved over 90% of NIW petitions from FY 2018 to FY 2023.
-However, recent data reveals a sharp decline in the approval rate for NIW petitions, dropping from 79.99% in FY 2023 to just 43.31% in FY 2024.
-This underscores the necessity of thoroughly meeting these criteria.
-Additionally, the percentage of pending NIW cases surged from 3.36% to 38.98%, indicating significant processing delays and the challenges applicants face.
+Historically, USCIS approved over 90% of EB-2 visa applications from FY 2018 to FY 2023.
+However, recent data reveals a sharp decline in the approval rate for EB-2 visas, dropping from 79.99% in FY 2023 to just 43.31% in FY 2024.
+This underscores the necessity of thorough preparation.
+Additionally, the percentage of pending NIW cases surged from 3.36% to 38.98%, indicating increased scrutiny and the challenges applicants face.

-By carefully assessing these eligibility criteria, candidates can determine their qualifications and prepare the necessary documentation to bolster their immigration petitions.
-As immigration lawyer Ekaterina Powell states, 'Given the unprecedented decrease in NIW approvals and the tightening of EB-1A standards, collaborating with a knowledgeable immigration attorney for the EB-2 visa is essential.
+By carefully assessing these eligibility criteria, candidates can prepare the necessary documentation to bolster their immigration petitions.
+As immigration lawyer Ekaterina Powell states, 'Given the unprecedented decrease in NIW approvals and the tightening of EB-1A standards, collaborating with a knowledgeable attorney for the application process is essential.

 Gather Required Documentation: Essential Papers for Your Application

 Once eligibility is confirmed, the next crucial step is to compile the necessary documentation to support your application for the EB-2 visa.
 This process can feel overwhelming, but we’re here to guide you through it.
-The following essential documents are required:
+The following items are essential:

 - Form I-140: This is the Immigrant Petition for Alien Worker, which must be accurately completed and submitted to the U.S. Citizenship and Immigration Services (USCIS).

-- Proof of Eligibility: Depending on your eligibility category, include copies of your advanced degree diploma, transcripts, and relevant work experience letters.
+- Educational Documents: Depending on your eligibility category, include copies of your advanced degree diploma, transcripts, and relevant work experience letters.

 - Evidence of Exceptional Ability: If applying under the exceptional ability category, compile documentation that meets at least three of the specified criteria.